-Also RSK Labs published an RSKIP allowing for the creation of child blocks even when the parent block has not be fully verified, for up to two block in a row.
-However reducing the network propagation time seems to be the best approach.
+RSK Labs has also published another RSKIP that permits the creation of child blocks even when the parent block has not been fully verified for up to two blocks in a row.
+However, reducing the network propagation time seems to be the best approach.

-The merge-mining functionality allows Bitcoin miners to mine in both chains with almost no extra cost.
-Therefore merger-miners can collect extra revenues from RSK transaction fees. and allow them to participate in the smart contracts business.
+The merge-mining functionality allows Bitcoin miners to mine in both blockchains with little additional cost.
+Therefore merger-miners can earn extra rewards from the RSK smart contract.

 Merge-mining is a process by which Bitcoin miners can mine both Bitcoin and RSK at the same time, with the same hardware and consuming the same electricity.
 RSK merge-mining uses the same cryptographic hash function as Bitcoin (SHA256).

-RSK merge-mining is in the overall design as secure as Bitcoin mining, but assumes a stronger property from SHA256, which is “freestart collision security” of at least 100 bits.
-This is because RSK uses a property of the Merkle–Damgård construction to compress the size of the SPV proof.
+RSK merge-mining is as secure as Bitcoin mining, but assumes a stronger property from SHA256, which is “freestart collision security” of at least 100 bits.
+This is because the RSK network uses a property of the Merkle–Damgård construction to compress the size of the SPV proof.

 The 2-Way peg is said to be a method to transfer BTC into RBTC and vice-versa.
-In practice, when BTC are exchanged for RBTC, no currency is “transferred” between blockchains.
+In practice, when BTC are exchanged for RBTC, no currency is “transferred” between the two blockchains.
 There is no single transaction that does the job.
-This is because Bitcoin cannot verify the authenticity of balances on another blockchain.
-When a user intends to convert BTC to RBTC, some BTC are locked in Bitcoin and the same amount of RBTC is unlocked in RSK.
-When RBTC needs to be converted back into BTC, the RBTC get locked again in RSK and the same amount of BTC is unlocked in the Bitcoin blockchain.
+This is because Bitcoin miners cannot verify the authenticity of balances on another blockchain.
+When a user intends to convert BTC to RBTC, some BTC are locked in the Bitcoin blockchain and the same amount of RBTC is unlocked in RSK blockchain.
+When RBTC needs to be converted back into BTC, the RBTC get locked again in the RSK blockchain and the same amount of BTC is unlocked in the Bitcoin blockchain.
 A security protocol ensures that the same Bitcoins cannot be unlocked on both blockchains at the same time.
 This requires transaction finality, and that’s the reason the peg required hundreds of block confirmations for transactions that unlock BTC or RBTC.

 When a Bitcoin user wants to use the 2-Way Peg, he sends a transaction to a multisig wallet whose funds are secured by the Federation.
 The same public key associated with the source bitcoins in this transaction is used on the RSK chain to control the Smart Bitcoins.
 This means that the private key that controlled the Bitcoins in the Bitcoin blockchain can be used to control an account on the RSK chain.
 Although both public and private keys are similar, each blockchain encodes the address in a different format.
 This means that the addresses on both blockchains are different.